nuejs/nue/packages/www/docs/nuemark.md

 Clean input, clean output.
 No framework markup, no hydration markers, no client-side JavaScript.

-## Semantic HTML for your design system
+## Content first
+Nuemark transforms how content-focused applications are built.
+With Nuemark and a solid design system, content teams work independently on marketing pages, documentation, and blogs without touching code.

+Writers focus on content, not implementation.
+They use familiar Markdown with prepared components like `[.columns]`, `[.stack]` or `[testimonial]`.
+The design system ensures everything looks right automatically — consistent typography, spacing, colors, and responsive behavior.

+This separation lets everyone work in their expertise.
+Content teams write.
+Design systems handle presentation.
+Developers build capabilities.
+Nobody blocks anyone else.
-Nuemark exists to generate predictable, semantic HTML that design systems can rely on.
-Every Markdown structure maps to meaningful HTML elements, not generic divs with utility classes.

-A heading is an `<h1>`.
+Nuemark generates predictable, semantic HTML that design systems can rely on.
+A heading becomes `<h1>`.
 An image becomes `<figure>`.
-A quote renders as `<blockquote>`.
+A quote becomes `<blockquote>`.
 Your design system styles semantic elements, not arbitrary class names.
-Nuemark handles the structure while your design system handles presentation.
-True separation of concerns.

-This is why Nuemark was built: to embrace modern CSS and [design systems](/docs/design-systems).

-## Scaleable content

-Nuemark changes how teams work together:

-**Content teams gain independence**.
-Writers, marketers, and editors create rich pages without developer assistance.
-They work in familiar Markdown, using components developers have prepared.
-No Git conflicts, no broken builds, no JavaScript errors.

-**Developers focus on capabilities**.
-Build the tag once, let content teams use it thousands of times.
-Create a `[testimonial]` component and watch marketing scale testimonials across the site.
-Define `[pricing-table]` and let sales update prices without touching code.

-**Sites scale without complexity**.
-A thousand-page documentation site has the same architecture as a ten-page blog.
-Content lives in Markdown files.
-Components live in templates.
-Styles live in CSS.
-Each layer scales independently.

-**Real-time content editing**.
-Nuekit's hot module replacement works with content.
-Edit Markdown, see changes instantly.
-No build step, no compilation, no waiting.
-Content development becomes as fluid as writing in a word processor.
+This is why Nuemark exists: to separate content from presentation completely.
+When done right, both can evolve independently.
+Update your design system, and thousands of pages update instantly.
+Scale from ten pages to ten thousand without architectural changes.

+See how this works with [design systems](/docs/design-systems).

 ## Custom extensions
 Developers extend Nuemark with custom tags that feel native to content authors:

 ```html